-A: You can't know for certain, until you try.
+A: You can't know for certain until you try.
 Indeed, one of the reasons we're conducting the experiment is to find out whether, and how, Stoic practices can help us to live better lives.

-Having said that, in 2014, our research findings showed that on average Life Satisfaction increased by 16%, flourishing by 10%, positive emotions by 11%, and there was a 16% reduction in negative emotions.
-This confirmed our previous findings, including data collected from the 2014 Stoic Mindfulness and Resilience Training (SMRT) course, showing that when we extended the exercises to four weeks, Life Satisfaction increased by 27%, and negative emotions decreased by 23%.
+Having said that, in previous years, our participants have consistently reported benefits.
+For example, in 2015 our research findings showed that, on average, life satisfaction increased by 15%, flourishing by 10%, positive emotions by 10%, and there was a 14% reduction in negative emotions.
+Data collected from the SMRT course showed that when we extended the exercises to four weeks, life satisfaction increased by 27%, and negative emotions decreased by 23%.

-The benefit for you may be educational or philosophical, if it helps you to understand what Stoicism means; it may be psychological, helping you become more resilient and possibly even happier; it may be moral, you may find that the week helps you develop certain ethical qualities.
-Of course, some people may find that Stoicism just isn't for them, which might in itself be a valuable thing to discover.
-However, from the questionnaire data collected and personal testimony we can see that most people who participated in Stoic Week and related events found the experience very enjoyable and beneficial.
+The benefit for you may be educational or philosophical, if it helps you to understand what Stoicism means.
+It may be psychological, helping you to become more resilient and possibly even happier.
+It may be moral, and you may find that the week helps you develop certain ethical qualities.
+Some people may, of course, find that Stoicism just isn't for them, which might in itself be a valuable discovery.
+However, from the questionnaire data we've collected and previous participants' testimonies we can see that most people who participated in Stoic Week and related events found their experiences very enjoyable and beneficial.